ngocson2vn/cpp/docs/01cxx.md

 A member function pointer cannot be invoked directly like a normal function pointer due to the implicit this pointer.
 The operator specifies that the call is being made on the object pointed to by `objPtr`.

+# rvalue reference
+The C++ standard specifies that a function returning a `T&&` produces an unnamed temporary expression.
+Unnamed temporaries are rvalues by nature.
+Here's a breakdown:

+An rvalue reference (`T&&`) itself is just a type, not a value category.

+It indicates that the function allows binding to an rvalue.
+When the function result is used in an expression, the value category of the result is what matters.
+Value category of a function call:

+A function returning by value produces an rvalue (a temporary).
+A function returning by reference (T&) produces an lvalue.
+A function returning by rvalue reference (T&&) also produces an rvalue because the value category of the result is prvalue (pure rvalue).